DJ NYK: Career

 DJ NYK started DJing in 2003 and he got his first job as a resident DJ at Club Moets in New Delhi in 2004.
 While he continued to resident at other clubs in the city as well, he simultaneously worked on producing remixes, which he kept uploading on the internet on two popular music platforms called coolgoose.com & djluv.in.
 DJ NYK landed his first professional gig at the age of 20.
 His big break came in 2006 when an organiser in Hong Kong invited him to perform as a guest DJ for their event.
-Soon after, two more remixes went viral on the internet; Maula Mere and Ya Ali – caught the attention of DJ Aqeel, who praised his work and invited him to play at club POISON in Mumbai.
-Thereon, DJ NYK has gone on to headline thousands of events across India and the globe, performing in over 63 cities worldwide; and successfully commissioning multiple international tours across Middle East, South East Asia, Europe, Australia, and New Zealand to name a few.

 Through the Electronyk Show, NYK asserted himself as the first artist to introduce Video-DJ’ing (VDJ’ing) in India.

 His incursion into Bollywood was one of the principal breakthroughs in his career when he did a remix for Shah Rukh Khan starrer "Billu".
 Since then, he has commissioned several official remixes for over 20 different Bollywood films.
 NYK has also done official mixes for Danish Pop duo Bombay Rockers and Nindy Kaur.
 His official remix of Aye Khuda from the movie "Paathshaala" was no.1 position on the domestic radio charts.
-NYK's remix of the hit track " Chammak Challo" sung by international pop star Akon was featured on Ra.One's PlayStation, which made him first Indian DJ to REMIX a track for PlayStation video game.
+NYK's remix of the hit track " Chammak Challo", sung by international pop star Akon, was featured on Ra.One's PlayStation, which made him first Indian DJ to REMIX a track for PlayStation video game.

 DJ NYK hosted his own radio show called 'Rock The Party' on 94.3 MY FM back in 2011 and then another show, 'Saturday Night Fever with DJ NYK' on Fever 104 FM that aired pan India in 2018 and 2019.